jeroennoels/verified-algebra/src/Applications/ExactReal/README.md

 That new stream consists of digits in `[-18..18]`.
 We need to fit these sums back into the original `[-9..9]` range.
-Therefor we "reduce" them modulo `10`, and track the differences:
+Therefor we reduce them modulo `10`, and track the differences:

 ```
            2   1  -4  -2   8   1  ..      reduced